-The Company's Approach

-- The role of the board, its committees and its directors, and - The nature and operation of the issuer's business.

-education program for new directors.
+Corporate Governance Disclosure Requirement The Company's Approach 4.
+Orientation and Continuing Education (a) Briefly describe what measures the board takes to orient new directors regarding i.
+The role of the board, its committees and its directors, and ii.
+The nature and operation of the issuer's business.
+The Company does not have a formal orientation and education program for new directors.
 New directors are provided with relevant materials with respect to the Company, and spend a considerable amount of time being oriented on relevant corporate issues by the CEO.
 Two additional directors were appointed during 2012, Messrs.
-George Ireland and Geoff Castle, both of whom are very familiar with the Company and its operations.
+George Ireland and Geoffrey Castle, both of whom are very familiar with the Company and its operations.
 Mr. Ireland is the founder and portfolio manager of Geologic Resource Partners LLC, which owns more than 10% of the Company's shares, and has visited the Company's operations in the past.
-Mr. Castle is the Manager, Group Investments of Kestrel Holdings Ltd., the Company's largest shareholder.
-Management generally attempts to set up Board visits to the Company's operations in South America at least every other year, in order to meet with local management, view the Company's plant and capital additions, visit the operations and meet with management of the Company's feed material supplier, Codelco-El Teniente, and concentrate purchasers.
-Enami and Molvmet. majority of the Company's directors and officers, including Messrs.
-Ireland and Castle, visited the Company's operations in December 2013.

-- (b) Briefly describe what measures, if any, the board takes to provide continuing education for its directors.
-If the board does not provide continuing education, describe how the board ensures that its directors maintain the skill and knowledge necessary to meet their obligations as directors. - (b) When Board members visit the Company's plant and operations, detailed discussions are held with the Company's local managers concerning all matters relating to the business, including technical and operational challenges facing the Company, budgets, capital expenditures, MVC's operations, past performance and future goals and objectives for MVC and staff.
-The Board is composed of experienced professionals with a wide range of financial, legal, exploration and mining expertise, and who sit on the boards of other companies in the mining industry and have experience with regulatory authorities and mining commissions associations.
+At the time of his appointment, Mr. Castle was the Manager, Group Investments of Kestrel Holdings Ltd., the Company's largest shareholder.
+Management generally attempts to set up Board visits to the Company's operations in South America at least every other year, in order to meet with local management, view the Company's plant and capital additions and visit the operations.
+The directors have in the past met with management of the Company's feed material supplier, Codelco-El Teniente, and concentrate purchasers, Enami and Molymet.
+The majority of the Company's directors and officers, including Messrs.
+Ireland and Castle, visited the Company's operations in December 2013. (b) Briefly describe what measures, if any, the board takes to provide continuing education for its directors.
+If the board does not provide continuing education, describe how the board ensures that its directors maintain the skill and knowledge necessary to meet their obligations as directors.
+When Board members visit the Company's plant and operations, detailed discussions are held with the Company's local managers concerning all matters relating to the business, including technical and operational challenges facing the Company, budgets, capital expenditures, MVC's operations, past performance and future goals and objectives for MVC and staff.
+The Board is composed of experienced professionals with a wide range of financial, legal, capital and public markets, exploration and mining expertise, and who sit on the boards of other companies in the mining industry and have experience with regulatory authorities and mining commissions and associations.
 The directors have discussions concerning matters that are important to the Company's business and industry, including events affecting copper and molybdenum markets, merger and acquisition activity, energy markets and other matters that may affect the Company's operations.
-In addition, there are opportunities for the directors to hear from experts in specialized fields relating to matters such as the political, power and economic situation in Chile.
+In addition, the Company has in the past provided opportunities for the directors to hear from experts in specialized fields relating to matters such as the political, power supply and economic situations in Chile.